• Share this on:

 Consumer packaging

-At retail level, baskets usually come without any packaging.
-This allows consumers to try the item out and feel the material.
-Basketry can also function as packaging itself – for foodstuffs such as tea or wine, or for gifts like teapots or nativity sets.
+At the retail level, baskets usually come without packaging.
+This allows consumers to try them out and feel the material.
+They usually have a label or tag with product information or a story about the person who made the basket.
+Basketry can also function as packaging itself – for food items such as tea or wine, or for gifts like teapots or nativity sets.

 Tips: